xRET2pwn/Teamsniper/README.md

 ```

 # Credits
-Credit goes to [@HackingLZ](https://twitter.com/HackingLZ) the CTO of TrustedSec for sharing this on his twitter, and thanks for [@billtoulas](https://twitter.com/billtoulas) for posting about the unencrypted (Cleartext) way in storing the cookies
+Credit goes to [@HackingLZ](https://twitter.com/HackingLZ) the CTO of TrustedSec for sharing this on his twitter, and thanks for [@billtoulas](https://twitter.com/billtoulas) for posting about the unencrypted (Cleartext) way of storing the cookies